12061988/Detection-of-Diseased-Leaves/README.md

 - 2 - The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis and validation

-- We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.
+* We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.

-- A average image study can help to investigate it
+* A average image study can help to investigate it

-- An Image Montage, shows that typically mildew infected leaves has white marks across.
+* An Image Montage, shows that typically mildew infected leaves has white marks across.
 Average Image, Variability Image and Difference between Averages studies didn't reveal any clear pattern to differentiate one to another.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks

 Business Requirement 1: Data Visualization

 We will display the "mean" and "standard deviation" images for parasitized and uninfected leaves.
 We will display the difference between an average parasitized leaves and an average uninfected leaves.
 We will display a image montage for either parasitized or uninfected leaves.

 Business Requirement 2: Classification

 We want to predict if a given leaf is infected or not with mildew.
 We want to build a binary classifier and generate reports.

 Our general process in the following list

-- Business understanding
+* Business understanding
-- Data understanding
+* Data understanding
-- Data preparation
+* Data preparation
-- Modelling
+* Modelling
-- Evaluation
+* Evaluation
-- Deployment
+* Deployment

 ## ML Business Case

-- We want a ML model to predict if a leaf is infected with mildew or not, based on historical image data.
+* We want a ML model to predict if a leaf is infected with mildew or not, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.
-- Our ideal outcome is provide the Farm team a faster and reliable diagnostic if a given leaf is infected or not with mildew.
+* Our ideal outcome is provide the Farm team a faster and reliable diagnostic if a given leaf is infected or not with mildew.

 ## Dashboard Design (Streamlit App User Interface)
 Menu on Streamlit Dashboard

-Quick Project Summary
+* Quick Project Summary

- Powdery mildew is a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
+  - Powdery mildew is a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
  Infected plants display white powdery spots on the leaves and stems.
 The lower leaves are the most affected.
  As the infection progresses, the spots get larger and denser and it may spread to other parts of plant.
  The disease occurs mostly in high humid and moderate temperatures showing devastating effects on the life of the host plant reducing plant harvest.

-Cherry leave Visualizer
+* Cherry leave Visualizer

-The client is interested to have a study to visually differentiate a powdery mildew infected cherry leaf and healthy cherry leaf.
+  - The client is interested to have a study to visually differentiate a powdery mildew infected cherry leaf and healthy cherry leaf.
-Checkbox1: Difference between average image and variability image.
+  - Checkbox1: Difference between average image and variability image.
-Checkbox2: Differences between average powdery mildew infected and average healthy leaves.
+  - Checkbox2: Differences between average powdery mildew infected and average healthy leaves.
-Checkbox3: Image montage.
+  - Checkbox3: Image montage.

-Mildew detection
+* Mildew detection

-The client is interested to tell whether a given leaf contains mildew or not.
+  - The client is interested to tell whether a given leaf contains mildew or not.
   The client can download the dataset of mildew infected cherry leaves and uninfected cherry leaves for live evaluation.

-Project Hypothesis
+* Project Hypothesis

-We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.
+  - We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible     leaves.

-ML Performance Metrics
+* ML Performance Metrics

-Train, Validation and Test Set: Labels Frequencies Model History - Accuracy and Losses
+  - Train, Validation and Test Set: Labels Frequencies
+  - Model History - Accuracy and Losses

+## Unfixed Bugs
+* Difficulties to deploy the project on heroku but I found a solution on an alternative plateform Render.
+Bug fixed and deployment works.
+## Deployment
+### Render

+* The App live link is: https://mildew-detector.onrender.com
+* The project was deployed to Render using the following steps.

+1. Log in to Render and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Create Web Service.
+5. Watch the console for some activity, deployment can take up to 15 minutes to complete.
+Open the deployed site via the link below the WEB SERVICE name.

+## Main Data Analysis and Machine Learning Libraries
+* NumPy
+* Panda
+* SciPy
+* Matplotlib
+* Seaborn
+* Scikit learn
+* Tensorflow

+## Credits

+Code institute walkthrough project 1
+Several tutorials online (youtube and Google)

+### Media

+The images used for the project were taken from Kaggle.